2013 German Wine and Beer Festivals in Germany

 Oktoberfest 2013 – Munich

-September 21 – October 5, 2013: Oktoberfest gets bigger and better each year.
+September 21 – October 6, 2013: Oktoberfest gets bigger and better each year.
 With 14 huge tents (maybe more) to choose from, how do you decide?
 You’ll need to check the website of each of the tents to see which ones you fancy.
+The 180th Munich Oktoberfest has also gone high-tech as well.
+There is a free Smart Card which will help you navigate your way around the beer tents.
+Just scan the QR code from the Smart Card and you’ll get a lot of information on your smart phone.

 Here’s some traditional Oktoberfest beer tents. >